Alshamary: Tribe

-Shammar is a prominent and influential Arab tribe, predominantly located in Saudi Arabia, Iraq, and Syria, and with significant populations in Jordan, Kuwait, Qatar, Lebanon, Pakistan.
+Shammar is a prominent and influential Arab tribe, predominantly located in Saudi Arabia, Iraq, and Syria.

 Variant Spellings

 Although only one form of spelling in the Arabic language (الشمري), the spelling of this surname tends to differ upon romanisation, this is just how the English language works and there is no standard spelling for most surnames, if not all.
 English professors, teachers, authors, writers and any figure specialising in the English language are all trying their best to standardise English and keep it following one rule and one form.

 Frequent methods of spelling (الشمري) includes:

 Alshamary, Alshammary, Alshammari, Alshamery, Alshamari, Al-Shammari and many other variants.
 Names can be romanised and spelled however liked.
 A small percentage also spells this surname as Shamary/Shamari or Shammary/Shammari.